tboudreaux/MethuselanThucydides/README.md

 Only" button one time it will always be greyed out in the future as that chat box will always then default to considering the entire paper.

+## API Key
+Some functionality is intended for programmatic not UI interface (specifically auto summarizing all the latest papers).
+For this you will need an API key.
+Only admin users can generate API keys.
+If you are an admin all you need do in order to get an API key is click on your username > generate API Key > Generate.
+The key comprises 2 parts, separated by a ":".
+The first is the key UUID (used for rapid lookup in the key table) and the second is the plain text 16 byte token.
+On the server side this token has was hashed and salted before being stored.

+Make sure to write this key down as it is not stored anywhere and so cannot be retrieved after you have closed the dialogue.

 ## Reverse Proxy
 I have tested this running behind a nginx reverse proxy.
 Its quite straightforward and no special configuration was needed.